 In FY2014 we completed our multiyear rollout of DriveCam, a two-directional camera system installed in all Sysco vehicles in the U.S. and Canada.
 DriveCam onboard video and monitoring technology helps reduce vehicle collisions by identifying and addressing risky driving behaviors.
 This technology helps to prevent injury to drivers and the public and improves compliance with policies and procedures designed to maximize the safe and efficient operation of our vehicles.

-DriveCam provides insight into at risk behaviors, that contributes to distracted driving and fatigue-related incidents, many of which are near-miss incidents with no actual accident or damage occurring.
-Incidents are used as a training tool to improve driver behaviour and provide guidance on steps to take when distraction and fatigue becomes evident.
+DriveCam provides insight into at-risk behaviors that contribute to distracted driving and fatigue-related incidents, many of which are near-miss incidents with no actual accident or damage occurring.
+Near-miss incidents are used as a training tool to improve driver behavior and provide guidance on steps to avoid distraction and fatigue.
 Sysco has developed a range of online courses on avoiding distracted driving and handling fatigue.
 They supplement other training material already in use at our operating locations.

-In 2013, we centralized the administration of Driver Qualification files, standardizing program management and file management to ensure compliance with DOT (Department of Transportation) regulations.
+In 2013, we centralized the administration of driver qualification files, standardizing program management and file management to ensure compliance with DOT regulations.
 Corporate management and electronic file maintenance have been centralized for all Broadline, FreshPoint companies and some meat companies, totaling over 9,200 drivers and increasing compliance and efficiency at the operating company level.
 All FreshPoint companies were included in a consortium for random DOT drug testing.
 Plans for FY2017 include bringing all other companies onto the centralized electronic driver qualification file system and all companies into centralized DOT drug/alcohol test consortiums.
 This initiative will increase compliance with required programs and ensure consistent application of the drug/alcohol testing process.

 Sysco participates in a number of industry partnerships to contribute to improved workplace safety and promote safety initiatives.
-They include the National Safety Council, the Voluntary Protection Program Participation Association, the Commercial Vehicle Safety Alliance, the National Private Truck Council, the Texas Motor Transportation Association, International Foodservice Distributors Association and the American Trucking Association and the American Association of Occupational Health Nurses.
+They include the National Safety Council, the Voluntary Protection Program Participation Association, the Commercial Vehicle Safety Alliance, the National Private Truck Council, the Texas Motor Transportation Association, International Foodservice Distributors Association, the American Trucking Association and the American Association of Occupational Health Nurses.

-We aim to promote a culture of health, wellness and physical activity and provide the necessary programs and initiatives to help our associates’ lead healthy lives.
-Daily wellness reminders are issued from Safety Services via email for communication to associates and drivers in pre-shift meetings and postings on bulletin boards and break areas.
+We aim to promote a culture of health, wellness and physical activity and provide the necessary programs and initiatives to help our associates lead healthy lives.
+Daily wellness reminders are issued from safety services via email for communication to associates and drivers in pre-shift meetings and postings on bulletin boards and break areas.
 Sites with occupational health nurses, provide health and wellness information to our associates in a variety of venues: lunch and learn seminars, pre-shift meetings, weekly and monthly newsletters, health fairs, and one on one counseling.
-Health and wellness promotions are conducted on a regular basis by Wellness Committees, Human Resources, and Safety and Management.
+Health and wellness promotions are conducted on a regular basis by wellness committees, human resources, health services, safety, and management.

-Our Corporate office in Houston as well as Sysco sites in East Texas, Knoxville, Hampton Roads and Syracuse have been recognized by the American Heart Association as “Fit-Friendly” workplaces since 2012.
+Our corporate office in Houston as well as Sysco sites in East Texas, Knoxville, Hampton Roads and Syracuse have been recognized by the American Heart Association as “Fit-Friendly” workplaces since 2012.
 West Texas was also recognized for the Presidential Active Lifestyle award.
 Our corporate office has an on-site fitness center (as do many of the operating companies) with certified fitness trainers providing personal training, wellness committees that coordinate annual health fairs, quarterly fitness challenges and luncheons highlighting information about various health topics.